ollama/ollama/docs/faq.md

 Ollama is compatible with proxy servers if `HTTP_PROXY` or `HTTPS_PROXY` are configured.
 When using either variables, ensure it is set where `ollama serve` can access the values.
 When using `HTTPS_PROXY`, ensure the proxy certificate is installed as a system certificate.
 Refer to the section above for how to use environment variables on your platform.

+If using the default installer on Linux, first stop the server:

+    sudo systemctl stop ollama

+Then run

+    ollama serve

+with the appropriate `HTTP_PROXY` etc. set.

 ### How do I use Ollama behind a proxy in Docker?

 The Ollama Docker container image can be configured to use a proxy by passing `-e HTTPS_PROXY=https://proxy.example.com` when starting the container.